Jordan: Competition Directorate

 The ideal application of the requirement to notify the Competition Directorate about all competition cases is to make the Directorate able to follow up these cases.
 This could be achieved by issuing instructions organising the coordination between the Competition Directorate and regulatory bodies and between the Competition Directorate and judicial authority or by agreed upon memorandums of understanding in order to organise the coordination methods, scope and aspects.

 Although the Competition Law sets the Competition Directorate as the intrastate authority to apply the Law, it also gives some other parties the right to file complaints related to Competition Law violations to the general prosecutor directly.
-Though this may require more coordination between the Competition Directorate and these parties, as well as the judicial authority, this could be achieved by either issuing instructions or signed memorandums of understanding.
+Though this may require more coordination between the Competition Directorate and these parties, as well as the judicial authority, this could be achieved by either issuing instructions or signed memoranda of understanding.

 Therefore, the steps necessary to create the conditions for effective competition in Jordan include, but are not limited to, the following: